CHEXPRESS CX30 | TELLERSCAN TS240 | TELLERSCAN TS500 | BRANCHXPRESS BX7200

 The SmartSource Micro Elite generally requires cleaning only occasionally, on an as-needed basis.
 Usually, only a basic cleaning with a cleaning card is needed.
 Open your normal check deposit program and feed a cleaning card through 3-6 times, like you would with an ordinary check.
 Flip the cleaning card over after each pass.
 Make sure any inkjet endorsing options are tuned off!

 A detailed cleaning is necessary only if you are noticing performance issues with your scanner, such as a high number of read errors, or horizontal black streaks across your check images.
-The scanner’s camera door snaps open easily as shown; wipe the camera glass and adjacent plastic walls free of dirt and debris with an alcohol wipe.
+The scanner’s image sensor assembly door snaps open easily as shown; wipe the glass and adjacent plastic walls free of dirt and debris with an alcohol wipe.
 Be sure to wipe the glass first with a clean alcohol wipe, then move on to the other parts.

 For more information, see the SmartSource Micro Elite user manual, or watch our video cleaning tutorial.